onqtam/onqtam.github.io/_posts/2017-09-02-simple-cpp-reflection-with-cmake.md

 - Types in namespaces not supported (but should be easy to extend).
 - Nested types not supported (maybe easy).
+- Inheritance not supported (but should be easy with class attributes)
+- Templated types - haven't thought about it but a solution must exists
 - ```FIELD``` has to be used when declaring class fields - otherwise they will be skipped.
 This greatly simplifies the parser - but I'd be happy if the parser improved and all fields got parsed by default - and perhaps skipping fields should happen only when annotated explicitly to be skipped.
 - Currently all generated ```.inl``` files go into the ```gen``` folder of the CMake build folder - that means that if 2 files in any of the projects (CMake targets) are named identically - there would be a clash.
 This can be alleviated if the CMake script is improved a bit.
 - Cannot declare multiple fields on the same line: ```FIELD int x, y, z;``` - but I don't like that style anyway.